MvvmFx/InterwayDocs/README.md

 It was a desktop only application: no network, no server, no authentication.
 The missing features would exist only on the "premium" application.
 Thanks to Codisa IT Solutions of Interway Group to release the code as open source.

-The WinFormns application was ported to Wisej.
+The WinForms application was ported to Wisej.
 Since Wisej is a Web platform, authentication and authorization are badly needed and so is a more robust multilanguage system.
 Those missing bits must be (and will be) added.

 This application uses an interesting environment:
 - business layer uses [CSLA .NET](http://github.com/MarimerLLC/csla)